ameliamangian/academic-kickstart/content/post/pets1/index.md

 ---
-title: 'The Piggy Pair and Horchata Too'
+title: "The Piggy Pair and Horchata Too"
-subtitle: 'Amelia's Petting Zoo'
+subtitle: "Amelia's Petting Zoo"
 summary: Come meet the animals that help Amelia not lose her mind when she's trying to work.
 Cute pictures can assuredly be found here.
 authors:
 - mangian